gsuuon/note.nvim/README.md

   {
     'gsuuon/note.nvim',
     opts = {
       -- opts.spaces are note workspace parent directories.
-These directories contain a `notes` directory (will be created if missing) which acts as the note root.
-So for the space '~' the note root will be `~/notes`.
+      -- These directories contain a `notes` directory which will be created if missing.
+      -- `<space path>/notes` acts as the note root, so for space '~' the note root is `~/notes`.
       -- Defaults to { '~' }.
       spaces = {
         '~',